luiswirth/bsc-thesis/src/matter/mesh.typ

 is commonly used in almost all FEM implementations.
-In our implementation we go one step further and abstract away the coordinates of the manifold and instead make use of coordinate-free Riemannian geometry for all of our FE algorithms.
+In our implementation we go one step further and abstract away the coordinates of the manifold and instead make use of coordinate-free Riemannian geometry @frankel:diffgeo for all of our FE algorithms.
 All FE algorithms only depend on this geometry representation and cannot operate directly on the coordinate-based geometry.
 Instead one should always derive a coordinate-free representation from the coordinate-based one.
-Most of the time one starts with a coordinate-based representation that has been constructed by some mesh generator like gmsh and then one computes the intrinsic geometry and forgets about the coordinates.
+Most of the time one starts with a coordinate-based representation that has been constructed by some mesh generator like gmsh @GmshPaper2009 and then one computes the intrinsic geometry and forgets about the coordinates.
 Our library supports this exactly this functionality.